 The integration of organs into systems and systems into the organism.
 Selected aspects of developmental, comparative and microanatomy also will be discussed.
 Relevant to students in health sciences, biological science and liberal arts studies.
 Offered fall and winter semesters.
-Prerequisite(s): BIO 1200 with a grade of (C) or higher.

 BIO 2101 - Human Anatomy Laboratory (1)